 Since it transmits its information directly without any interruptions, the speed and reliability of Ethernet will always surpass that of Wi-Fi.
 Whenever it’s possible, it’s advisable to use wired internet connectivity for your gaming computer, streaming stations, and laptops used for office setups.

-2. Use Wi-Fi Range Expanders or a Mesh Network
+2. Use Wi-Fi Range Extenders or a Mesh Network

-Wi-Fi range expanders can be an inexpensive way (starting at about $20) of extending your Wi-Fi range into areas that previously had none, albeit with spotty success.
-Alternatively, a Mesh Network, though pricier, is undoubtedly a more powerful way of fully networking your home.
+Wi-Fi range extenders can be an inexpensive way (starting at about $20) of extending your Wi-Fi range into areas that previously had none, albeit with spotty success.
+Alternatively, a mesh Network, though pricier, is undoubtedly a more powerful way of fully networking your home.
+You can even create a mesh network with 5G home internet to improve coverage without traditional cables.

 3. Adjust Router Antennas